 What Is a Content Hub in SEO?

 This pillar content is then supported by other pieces that tend to go more in-depth on the different elements of that same topic.
-This is cluster content, and could take on any media format.
-Your pillar content should always link out to your cluster content, and vice versa.
+This is cluster content and could take on any media format.

 We’ll give you a step-by-step explanation of how to do this further down in the article.

 Why Are Content Hubs Important?